ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 #.
 ```

 This results in the triple: `(I2746, R1833, I9942)`.
-In pyerk such triples are modeled as instances of class `RelationEdge`; each such instance represents an edge in the knowledge graph, where the subject and object are the corresponding nodes and each such edge has a lable (the relation type) and optionally other information attachend to it.
+In pyerk such triples are modeled as instances of class `Statement`; each such instance represents an edge in the knowledge graph, where the subject and object are the corresponding nodes and each such edge has a lable (the relation type) and optionally other information attachend to it.

 However, in many cases more complexity is needed.
-To express that Kalman worked at Stanford between 1964 and 1971, we can exploit that `RelationEdge`-instances can themselves be use as subject of other triples, by means of so called qualifiers:
+To express that Kalman worked at Stanford between 1964 and 1971, we can exploit that `Statement`-instances can themselves be use as subject of other triples, by means of so called qualifiers:
 ```python
 start_time = p.QualifierFactory(R4156["has start time"])
 end_time = p.QualifierFactory(R4698["has end time"])